01843 221877

 Punctuation and grammar are taught regularly within class and where possible taught in a context.
 These skills allow for children to write accurately and using standard English.
 Children are provided with a wide range of opportunities to write in a variety of genres for a purpose and different audiences.

-The school uses a cursive script for handwriting and the skills for developing this are taught from Nursery onwards.
-We look at the movements needed to create the correct letter formation.
-These skills are practised regularly throughout the school in all classes.
+From year 2 onwards, the school encourages children to develop a cursive script for handwriting and the skills for developing this are taught and promoted in the classroom.
+In Early Years and KS1, we look at the movements needed to create the correct letter formation in line with our synthetic phonics programme, Little Wandle Letters and Sounds Revised.
+Handwriting skills are practised regularly in every classrooms with the aim to promote fluency and legibility.